-- From 1986 through 2004, all for-hire boats in the North and Mid-Atlantic (from Maine to Virginia) continued to be sampled as one undifferentiated party/charter mode.
-In the South Atlantic and Gulf of Mexico, the only for-hire vessels MRIP sampled were charter boats.
-(Party boats were sampled by the Southeast Fisheries Science Center’s Southeast Region Head Boat Survey.)
+- From 1986 through 2004, all for-hire boats in the North and Mid-Atlantic (from Maine through Virginia) continued to be sampled as one undifferentiated party/charter mode.
+In the South Atlantic and Gulf of Mexico, the only for-hire vessels the Marine Recreational Information Program sampled were charter boats.
+(Party (head) boats were, and continue to be, sampled by the Southeast Fisheries Science Center’s Southeast Region Headboat Survey.)

 - In 2005, charter boats and party (head) boats began to be sampled by the For-Hire Survey and stratified Access Point Angler Intercept Survey.
 Separate charter boat and party (head) boat estimates are produced, and undifferentiated party/charter sampling is no longer performed.

-As part of the MRIP re-estimation project, we recalculated all estimates of landings by weight (lb or kg) using the same design-based estimation methodology used to recalculate the estimates of catch in numbers of fish.
+In 2013, the Marine Recreational Information Program recalculated all estimates of landings by weight (lb and kg) using the same design-based estimation methodology used to recalculate all estimates of catch by numbers of fish.
 We also developed a new method to handle missing weights.
-This method uses a mix of hot and cold deck imputation, as well as length-weight modeling to impute or fill in missing length or weight values by species at the individual angler-trip level.
+This method uses a mix of hot and cold deck imputation and length-weight modeling to impute, or fill in, missing length and weight values by species at the individual angler trip level.

-For individual fish records where lengths are present, missing weights are imputed using length-weight modeling of the form Weight = a*Length^b.
+For individual fish records where lengths are present but weights are missing, missing weights are imputed using length-weight modeling of the form Weight = a*Length^b.
 In most cases, models are fit by species and two-month wave in the current year.
 Should a model fail to converge, models are fit by species using the most recent decade of data.

-For intercepted angler trips with landings but no corresponding length and weight measurements, paired length and weight observations are imputed from complete cases using hot and cold deck imputation.
+For intercepted angler trips with landings where both length and weight measurements are missing, paired length and weight observations are imputed from complete cases using hot and cold deck imputation.
 Up to five rounds of imputation are conducted in an attempt to fill in missing values.
-The rounds begin with imputation cells that correspond to the most detailed MRIP estimation cells but are aggregated to higher levels in subsequent rounds to bring in more length-weight data.
+These rounds begin with imputation cells that correspond to the most detailed MRIP estimation cells, but are aggregated to higher levels in subsequent rounds to bring in more length-weight data.

 - Round 1: Current year, wave, sub-region, state, mode, area fished, species.